anthonyirwin82/linux-godot-build-and-deploy-to-itch/README.md

 ### Godot Project Settings:
 You need to set the following values in the Godot Project Settings which you can do by going to the ```Project``` menu then ```Project Settings...``` then in the ```General``` tab go to the ```Application``` secction and set the ```Name``` and ```Version``` values.

-**Name** is the name of you project and will be used for the game executable name. e.g. name.exe, name.app etc.
+**Name** is the name of your project and will be used for the game executable name. e.g. name.exe, name.app etc.

 **Version** is the version of the build for the game and is used by the butler utility for itch.io keeping track of versions.